ConsenSysMesh/web3studio-blackHoleSum/README.md

 ## black-hole-sum
 black hole sum is a privacy preserving p2p rating system.
 This is the repo where it's implementation will live.

 The architecture is described [in this medium post](medium link).
-It is based off of this protocol: [Decentralized Multi-Client Functional Encryption](https://eprint.iacr.org/2017/989.pdf)
+It is based off of this protocol: [Decentralized Multi-Client Functional Encryption For Inner Product](https://eprint.iacr.org/2017/989.pdf)

 The intention is to implement this on Ethereum.